atmcgrath/END-Digital-Collection/_texts/EN-InterestingSketch-1782.md

 The Honourable Miss H. Beaumont to
 The Hon.
 Miss Milner.
 Manning Castle, Devon.
 WILL my Horatia’s troubles know no end?
 Yes!
 In the friendship and consolation of her Harriot.
 They must!
 Fly then, my lovely girl, to my longing arms, which are open ready to receive you.
 How do I long to embrace you.
-If, therefore, your friendship is equal to mine, delay not one moment after this reaches you, to let out for Manning Castle, whose owners are impatiently anxious to see you, and to afford yau that security
+If, therefore, your friendship is equal to mine, delay not one moment after this reaches you, to let out for Manning Castle, whose owners are impatiently anxious to see you, and to afford you that security